 - exit (n.)

-- 1530s, from Latin exit "he or she goes out," third person singular present indicative of exire "go out," from ex- "out" (see ex-) + ire "to go" (see ion).
+- 1530s (late 15c. as a Latin word in English), originally a stage direction, from Latin exit "he or she goes out," third person singular present indicative of exire "go out, go forth, depart," from ex- "out" (see ex-) + ire "to go" (see ion).
 Also from Latin exitus "a leaving, a going out," noun of action from exire.
-Originally in English a Latin stage direction (late 15c.); sense of "door for leaving" is 1786.
-Meaning "departure" (originally from the stage) is from 1580s.
+Meaning "a departure" (originally from the stage) is from 1580s.
+Meaning "a way of departure" is from 1690s; specific meaning "door for leaving" is from 1786.
 The verb is c.1600, from the noun; it ought to be left to stage directions and the clunky jargon of police reports.
 Related: Exited; exiting.

 Those who neither know Latin nor read plays are apt to forget or not know that this is a singular verb with plural exeunt.
 [Fowler]